Kenlolmen/kenlolmen/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning C#/.NET
+- In free time Im working on TicketSystem
 - 📫 How to reach me: jarugaaleksander3@gmail.com